SEND Information Report

 - Mean all necessary information about your child, including details of any extra support, is passed on to the new teacher and the staff will work in collaboration at transition times.
 This includes working closely with High Schools as the children prepare to move to KS3.

-4. We offer all children access to a broad and balanced curriculum through our book-based curriculum.
-Every lesson is differentiated to ensure it is relevant and accessible to all children in the class.
+4. We offer all children access to a broad and balanced curriculum through our book based curriculum.
+Every lesson is planned carefully to ensure it is relevant and accessible to all children in the class and adaptations and scaffolding are used as needed.
 However there may be times when your child may require additional or different support for some areas of learning.
 At Chantry Primary Academy this may be:

 - Supported small group or 1:1 work with an adult outside the classroom